 Copies may not be sold to students with the deliberate intention to make a profit.

-Provide a link to the online source of any third party copyright material in your presentations, even if the amount is insubstantial (i.e. less than 1% of the whole item).
+Provide a citation and link to the online source of any third party copyright material in your presentations, even if the amount is insubstantial (i.e. less than 1% of the whole item).
 This includes extracts of text, images, artistic works, photographs, pictures, tables, charts etc. The source can be hyperlinked to, or placed underneath the image or other reproduced work.

 Always include a Warning Notice at the beginning of your presentation.
 This is particularly important if you turn your PowerPoint into a PDF and make it available in iLearn.